Financial-Times/origami/README.md

 * `transparent`: Styles for a header with no background colour and white text and logos.
 For use on dark backgrounds only.
 * `subbrand`: Styles for the subbranded section of the header (eg Life&Arts).
 * `megamenu`: Styles for the mega-menu that appears when users hover over a nav item.

+To output styles for a feature only, excluding the core header styles, pass `false` as the second argument.

 ###### Example